mrworf/iceshelf/README.md

 8. The manifest is signed (using ASCII instead of binary to keep it readable)
 9. Parity file(s) are created to allow the archive to be restored should bitrot happen
 10. All parity files are signed
-11. Resulting files are uploaded to the cloud (may take a while with AWS Glacier)
+11. Resulting files are uploaded to the cloud (may take a while with AWS Glacier, skipped if no cloud config))
-12. Backup is copied to safe keeping
+12. Backup is copied to safe keeping (if done directory is specified)
 13. Prep directory is emptied
 14. New backup is added to local database
 15. Local database is saved as JSON